-The spent regenerant is the primary substance remaining from the process.
-It contains not only all of the ions removed, but also any extra regenerant ions and will also have a high level of total dissolved solids.
-It can be treated in a municipal wastewater facility, but discharges may require monitoring.
+The primary substance remaining from the process is called “spent regenerant.”
+It contains not only all of the ions removed, but also any extra regenerant ions, and will also have a high level of total dissolved solids.
+Regenerant can be treated in a municipal wastewater facility, but discharges may require monitoring.

 The efficacy of ion exchange for water treatment can be limited by mineral scaling, surface clogging, and other issues that contribute to resin fouling.
 Pretreatment processes such as filtration or addition of chemicals can help reduce or prevent these issues.

 The global market for ion exchange resins, which was estimated at $1.54 billion in 2014, was projected in 2016 to be $2.46 billion by 2022, a compound annual growth rate of roughly 6%, according to Stratistics MRC, a Maryland-based market research firm.
 Their analysts see increased nuclear power demand and stringent environmental regulations driving the market.
 This is particularly seen in the power generation and wastewater treatment markets.

 Recently ion exchange resins have been increasingly used to produce drinking water.
 Specialized resins have been designed to treat various contaminants of concern, including boron, perchlorate, and uranium.

 There are many resins designed for these purposes, such as strong base/strong anion resin, which is used to remove nitrates and perchlorate.
 Ion exchange is used extensively in water softening, where it’s considered a solid, proven technology.